ICSB Signature Event - Paris

 Separate venue registration is required to enter the venue.

-ICSB: Dr. Ayman ElTarabishy, President & CEO, ICSB
+Ayman ElTarabishy, President & CEO, ICSB

 Time for a coffee break.

-Session Chair: Camille Burns and Ayman ElTarabishy
+Moderated by Camille Burns (WPO) and Ayman ElTarabishy (ICSB)

 Lunch & Networking